 How You Can Save Money on Your New AC:

-For this example, we will be generating an HVAC-Facts Report online right from our website to help us.
-In order to calculate your fair installation price, the first thing we’ll need is some information about your required equipment.
+For this example, we will be generating an HVAC-Facts Report online right from our website to help us calculate a fair HVAC installation cost.
+In order to calculate your installation price, the first thing we’ll need is some pedigree information about your required HVAC equipment.
 Luckily, this is calculated for us:

 - Required size of your air conditioner: 4-ton